Southern Alameda County Integrated Rail Analysis (SoCo Rail) Study

 The 2018 California State Rail Plan (CSRP) established a vision for an integrated statewide passenger rail and express bus network, and calls for a rail hub station in southern Alameda County.

-The SoCo Rail Study builds on the vision of the 2018 CSRP by identifying potential East Bay hub locations in order to recommend a hub option to be part of the northern California mega-regional passenger rail network.
+The SoCo Rail Study builds on the vision of the 2018 CSRP by identifying potential East Bay hub locations in order to recommend a hub option to be part of the northern California megaregional passenger rail network.
+The SoCo Rail Study identifies the rail hub location included in the Draft 2023 California State Rail Plan and advances the planning and development of a project that meets the study’s goals to improve regional rail connectivity in the Northern California megaregion.

 Two Project Phases